mrp089/simvascular.github.io/README.md

 This is the repository for the SimVascular website.

-## Editing the documentation or clinical test cases
+## Editing the user guides or clinical test cases

+Thank you for updating SimVascular's documentation.

-The SimVascular website documentation can be found in the documentation folder, and the SimVascular website clinical test cases can be found in the clinical folder.
+The SimVascular website user guides can be found in the documentation folder, and the SimVascular website clinical test cases can be found in the clinical folder.
 In each folder, there are `html` files and their corresponding folder, which share the same name.
 For example, the folder associated with the `quickguide.html` file is named quickguide.

 In each folder, there are markdown files from which the content in the `html` files is generated.
 [Markdown](https://daringfireball.net/projects/markdown) is a lightweight markup language with plain text formatting syntax that can be editied using a text editor.